AdobeDocs/experience-manager-65.en/help/sites-developing/headless/getting-started/create-api-request.md

 [Now that you have created some content fragments,](create-content-fragment.md) you can use AEM's APIs to deliver them headlessly.

 * [The GraphQL API](/help/assets/content-fragments/graphql-api-content-fragments.md) allows you to create requests to access and deliver Content Fragments.
+   * To use this, endpoints need to be defined and enabled in AEM, and if required, the GraphiQL interface installed.
 * [The Assets REST API](/help/assets/content-fragments/assets-api-content-fragments.md) allows you to create and modify Content Fragments (and other assets).

 The remainder of this guide will focus on GraphQL access and Content Fragment delivery.